nodeshift/nodejs-reference-architecture/docs/development/npm-package-development.md

 For the teams guidance on choosing dependencies, check out the [Choosing and vetting dependencies](./dependencies.md).

-During development of a pacakge, it is helpful to add the package-lock.json to source control, so all developers working on the package will be able to install the same versions of dependencies.
+During development of a package, it is helpful to add the package-lock.json to source control, so all developers working on the package will be able to install the same versions of dependencies.

-It is also recommended to know what semver range you are specifying for any dependecy you wish to install.
+It is also recommended to know what semver range you are specifying for any dependency you wish to install.
 For example:

 The `^` will give you all the minor and patch releases when they become available.